mmccoyd/hillside_amoeba_choc14/README.md

 ## Panel layout

-The panel spacing matches that seen in a typical Dactyl key well.
+The fabrication panel spacing matches that seen in a typical Dactyl key well.
 That simplifies building by allowing much of the wiring to be done before splitting the PCBs out of the panel.